Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 7. Here, There, and Everywhere

 Here’s a change of pace.
-Two blue and white herringbone tile walls vitalize this open bathroom, while white zellige tile with contrasting grout creates an accent wall.
+Blue and white herringbone tile walls vitalize this open bathroom, while white zellige tile and contrasting grout create an accent.
 Meanwhile, chocolatey marble-look tile grounds the space with a semi-psychedelic, earthy vibe.

 8. New Kid on the Block

-Black-and-white tiles dance across a dapper open-concept bathroom, featuring a shower bench and slim divider with glass blocks.
-The upper wall’s tiny mosaic tile and lower wall’s modified subway layout play off each other for an industrial-lite look.
-Metallic profiles distinguish a suave installation.
+Black-and-white tiles distinguishes this dapper open-concept, featuring a shower bench and glass block divider.
+The tiny mosaics and the large-scale subway layout play off each other for an industrial-lite look, punctuated by sleek stainless steel profiles.

 [Related: 17 Divine Tile Shower Bench Ideas]